prathyusha031/careerflow-platform/README.md

 ## Challenges & Solutions

-1. **Kanban Board Responsiveness**: The horizontal scrolling Kanban board required careful CSS to work on both desktop (side-by-side columns) and mobile (scrollable).
+1. **Kanban Board Responsiveness:** The horizontal scrolling Kanban board required careful CSS to work on both desktop (side-by-side columns) and mobile (scrollable).
 Solved with `overflow-x-auto` and minimum column widths.

-2. **JWT Token Management**: Keeping authentication state synchronized between the API client, React context, and localStorage required careful coordination.
+2. **JWT Token Management:** Keeping authentication state synchronized between the API client, React context, and localStorage required careful coordination.
 Solved with a centralized `ApiClient` class that handles token storage.

-3. **Database Seeding**: Creating realistic demo data that populates the database with meaningful content for showcasing all features.
+3. **Database Seeding:** Creating realistic demo data that populates the database with meaningful content for showcasing all features.
 Solved with a comprehensive seed script covering users, profiles, jobs, applications, and notifications.

-4. **Cross-Origin Authentication**: Frontend on Vercel and backend on a separate host requires proper CORS configuration and environment variable management.
+4. **Cross-Origin Authentication:** Frontend on Vercel and backend on a separate host requires proper CORS configuration and environment variable management.
 Solved with configurable origins and production URL settings.

 ---